-That leaves Coast Electric and other utilities across the country struggling to balance customer costs with the need for improvements to counter the rising number of violent storms, floods and droughts threatening the U.S. power grid’s core infrastructure.
+That leaves Coast Electric and other utilities across the country balancing customer costs with the need for improvements to counter the rising number of violent storms, floods and droughts threatening the U.S. power grid.

-The eye of Katrina ripped through the coastal city of Waveland in late August 2005, leveling neighborhoods, destroying infrastructure and knocking out power to Coast Electric’s entire coverage area.
+Katrina pummeled the Mississippi coast in August 2005, knocking out power to Coast Electric’s entire coverage area.

-Facing sweltering summer heat and $110 million in damage, the small nonprofit cooperative focused on restoring power to customers as quickly as possible, said vice president of engineering Scott Brown.
-The old substations that flooded were repaired to pre-storm conditions — at the time, it would have been impractical to raise them or move them elsewhere.
+Facing sweltering summer heat and $110 million in damage, the small nonprofit cooperative focused on restoring power quickly, said vice president of engineering Scott Brown.
+The substations that flooded were repaired to pre-storm conditions — at the time, it would have been impractical to raise them or move them elsewhere.

 “We’re only a few feet above sea level right here,” Brown said during a recent visit to a substation in the coastal town of Waveland.

-Coast Electric was able to make some major improvements post-Katrina; it used a large mound of dirt to elevate a new substation 18 feet above sea level.
+Coast Electric made some major improvements post-Katrina, like elevating a new substation 18 feet above sea level.
 But raising the old substations that flooded would cost Coast’s 68,160 customers millions of dollars, Brown said.

-Hundreds of companies own and manage the equipment that makes up the U.S. power grid, from small municipal utilities and cooperatives like Coast Electric to large investor-owned companies like New York’s Consolidated Edison.
+Several thousand companies own and manage the equipment that makes up the U.S. power grid, from small municipal utilities and cooperatives like Coast Electric to large investor-owned companies like New York’s Consolidated Edison.

-When Hurricane Irene hit the Northeast in 2011, it marked the first time in the history of Con Ed that more than 200,000 customers lost power from a storm.
-Superstorm Sandy struck just 14 months later, quickly followed by a devastating Nor’easter, leaving 1.1 million customers in the dark.
+When Hurricane Irene hit the Northeast in 2011, it marked the first time that more than 200,000 Con Ed customers lost power from a storm.
+Superstorm Sandy struck 14 months later, followed by a devastating Nor’easter, leaving 1.1 million customers in the dark.

 “It was clear to us that weather patterns were changing fundamentally.
 Severe weather events were becoming more frequent and devastating,” Allan Drury, a Con Ed spokesman, said in an email.

-FEMA offered more funds that would have been used to raise the flooded substations, but the co-op did not apply — cost effectiveness assessments and environmental considerations would have taken too much time, Brown said, and would have delayed getting the lights back on.
+FEMA offered more funds that could have been used to raise the flooded substations, but the co-op did not apply — cost effectiveness assessments and environmental considerations would have taken too much time, Brown said, and delayed getting the lights back on.

-Once the work began, Coast Electric could not change the terms of the grant to improve the sites, Brown said.
-So the seven substations swamped by Katrina were built back at the same elevation — at a time when scientists were already warning of rising sea levels and the threat of more frequent and extreme severe weather.
+Once the work began, Coast Electric could not change the terms of the grant, Brown said.
+So the seven substations swamped by Katrina remain at the same elevation.

 Last year, regulators in drought-stricken California ordered the state’s investor-owned utilities to set priorities for inspecting and removing dead and sick trees near their power lines, warning that “climate change has facilitated and exacerbated numerous wildfires” that have damaged and threatened their facilities.
 Utilities could ask the California Public Utilities Commission for additional funds to address wildfire threats, regulators said.

-Barry Anderson, a PG&E vice president, acknowledged in mid-September that the fire could have been sparked when a pine tree “may have contacted a PG&E line in the vicinity of the ignition point.”
+Barry Anderson, a PG&E vice president, acknowledged in mid-September that the fire could have been sparked when a pine tree “may have contacted” a PG&E line.

-More than 50 victims have sued PG&E and its tree-trimming contractors for property damage, and one recently filed suit also blames the companies for the death of an 82-year-old man in the town of Mountain Ranch, California, claiming the companies “showed a conscious disregard for human life.”
+More than 50 victims have sued PG&E and its tree-trimming contractors for property damage.
+One suit blames the companies for the death of an 82-year-old man.

 Nationally, fragmented data collection makes it difficult to gauge whether utilities have adequately hardened their systems against more extreme weather.
 Many companies are not required to provide regulators with data related to how often outages occur or how long they last.